 New Parishioners are always welcome

 We would love you to join us at St. Anne Church, Westby Mills which is located on Weeton Road, near Wrea Green and is a church where everyone is welcome.
-The church is usually open during the day.
-Sunday Mass is at 08.45am and we gather for coffee afterwards, please join us.
+After the latest PM’s announcement, thankfully we are able to continue to have public worship and be open for Private Prayer.
+Sunday Mass is at 08.45am and will continued to be streamed on Facebook.
+Facebook logo above to watch the mass.
+Readings for Mass can be found by clicking the box.

 For further details on our Sacramental Programmes - Baptisms, Confirmation, Weddings etc., please click on the above icon.